-I tapped the Prince of Coins card lying in the middle of all the Major Arcana cards.
+I tapped the Prince of Pents card lying in the middle of all the Major Arcana cards.
 It was covered by the Five of Wands.
-So I was pretty sure this newcomer was my contact: some low-level knuckle dragger muling cash for his king, the buyer who’d commissioned this deal, here to relieve me of the artifact I had snugged up against my right kidney.
-Unfortunately, I was also now pretty sure said contact was spoiling for a fight.
-Which might become an issue, since neither prince nor king was going to get his trinket, if the payoff wasn’t right.
+Since pentacles equaled money, I was pretty sure this newcomer was my contact: some low-level knuckle dragger muling cash for his king, the buyer who’d commissioned this deal, here to relieve me of the artifact I had snugged up against my right kidney.
+Unfortunately, I was also pretty sure said contact was spoiling for a fight.
+Which might become an issue, since neither prince nor king was going to get his trinket tonight, if the payoff wasn’t right.

 Not my problem, though.
 I wasn’t the one who’d lied.

 “Un autre?”
 Henri sighed.
-Henri was a master of the resigned sigh.
+Like most bartenders in the City of Light, Henri was a master of the resigned sigh.

 I barely avoided a wince as he sat down.
-“You have it?” he asked.
+“You ’ave it?”

 “You didn’t tell me about the competition,” I said, picking up my glass.
 “The price has gone up.”

-“You do have it.”
-He leaned toward me, his gun nudging into my side.
-Henri had shifted away for the moment, giving us the ol’ cold-shoulder routine.
+“You do ’ave it.”
+My contact leaned toward me, his gun nudging into my side.
+Henri was applying his bar towel diligently to nonexistent dust at the far end of the bar.
 As if nothing that happened here would bother him, as long as I kept it tidy.

-I could do tidy, I decided.
+I could do tidy.
 The cards and their crazy were not the boss of me.

-“But you have it,” my contact said again, indicating that he was prepared to get what he wanted simply by boring me to death.
-I glanced at him again.
-He was powerfully built, with a thick jaw and a boxer’s nose—only now his curled upper lip was sweating, his beady eyes looked a little coked up, and his cheeks were flushed.
+“But you ’ave it.”
+Clearly the guy thought he could get what he wanted simply by boring me to death.
+I considered my options.
+He was powerfully built, with a thick jaw and a boxer’s nose—but his curled upper lip shone with sweat, his beady eyes looked just a teensy bit feral, and his cheeks were flushed.
 Something wasn’t right here.
 He was too nervous, too intent.

 “The transaction was compromised.”
-I shrugged.
+I spread my hands in a “what can you do?” gesture.
 “I wasn’t given full information.
 With full information, I never would have taken the job.
 But, I can be reasonable.
-Which means your new price is only double.
+Which means your new price is merely double.
 So go talk to your boss, get the extra cash, and then we’ll have something to discuss.”